S3-working-group/s3-practical-guide/S3-practical-guide.md

 For larger groups:

 -   facilitate a process in several stages and create smaller groups who select delegates
--   use a virtual, asynchronous, time-boxed and staged process
+-   use an online tool and conduct an asynchronous, time-boxed and staged process

 Consider including those affected in reviewing and evolving decisions, too.